Bentley97/NLU-1-assignment/README.md

 Anyway, I put code and report for each function all together in the notebook.

-If You want to run it, you should be able to open it clicking on "Open in Colab" at the top of the notebook.
+If you want to run it, you should be able to open it clicking on "Open in Colab" at the top of the notebook.